Flood Preparation – Get Ready Before the Water Starts Rising

 Preparing for a flood is extremely important.
-Flooding is one of the most common natural disasters in the United States (and in many other parts of the world).
+It’s one of the most common natural disasters in the United States (and in many other parts of the world).
 It occurs across the country, but those that live in areas that are lower in elevation than a nearby body of water (streams, lakes, oceans, etc.) are especially at risk.
-Knowing how to prepare for a flood can save you and your family.
+Knowing can save you and your family.

 In fact, flooding can be so dangerous, that it is one of the few disasters that I suggest building a bug out bag for.

 Floods kill more people in the United States every year than lightning, hurricanes or tornadoes.
 They also cause roughly $5 billion a year in damages.
-This is due, in part, to complacency by those in flood areas.
+This is due, in part, to complacency by those in vulnerable areas.
 Water is just not all that intimidating compared to other types of disasters.

 It can occur in a number of ways.
 The most common ways are when the ground in an area cannot absorb rain or melting snow, strong winds push seawater inland during a storm, when a waterway is blocked by ice and debris or when a man-made structure like a dam or sewer breaks.